Reading Time: 2 minutes

 The Goal of Incentives

 Consider your education experience, for example.
-For students, good grades serve as an incentive to do well in school.
+For students, good grades serve as a strong incentive to excel academically.
 An exceptional GPA might get you on the Dean’s List or give you access to scholarships you could not otherwise receive.
 A student might also be motivated by praise and reinforcement from a teacher.
-All of these things are external factors that drive a student to work hard.
-When someone values the reward held out to them they will put in the time and effort necessary to earn it.
+All of these factors are external influences that encourage a student to work hard.
+When someone values the reward held out to them, they will put in the time and effort necessary to earn it.

 It is therefore the perceived value of a thing that makes it an incentive.
 A person with a Lamborghini won’t be motivated by the offer of a ’97 Ford Taurus.
 A new French press might excite a married couple, but it probably won’t motivate their preteen to get better grades.
 At the same time, the incentive must be attainable.
 A student with one week of classes left couldn’t boost his 2.5 GPA to a 4.0.
-For an incentive program to work—for employees to be motivated—there must be a reward that is both valued and attainable.
+For an incentive program to be effective and motivate employees, there must be a reward that is both valued and attainable.

 Cash Vs. Non-Cash Incentives

-Cash bonuses have long been one of the primary incentives offered to employees.
-However, study after study suggest that financial incentives are often inferior options.2 The fluctuating economy can make cash rewards difficult to maintain, and employees are less likely to talk about and build excitement for financial bonuses.
+Cash bonuses have long been a primary incentive offered to employees.
+However, study after study suggests that financial incentives are often inferior options.
+(2) The fluctuating economy can make it difficult to maintain cash rewards, and employees are less likely to discuss and build excitement for financial bonuses.
 Furthermore, monetary awards might be viewed as part of a compensation package rather than an incentive program.

-Non-cash incentives, however, have the potential to be much more effective.3 Unlike cash bonuses, which are easily taken for granted, non-financial incentives stand out as rewards.
-They tend to be more memorable and unique, and are more likely subjects for employee conversation.
-Travel incentives in particular offer an exciting destination and unforgettable experience.
-While cash incentives only appeal to an employee’s pocketbook, the uniqueness of non-cash incentives make employees feel particularly appreciated.
+Non-cash incentives, however, have the potential to be much more effective.
+(3) Unlike cash bonuses, which are easily taken for granted, non-financial incentives stand out as rewards.
+They tend to be more memorable and unique, and are more likely to be subjects of employee conversation.
+Travel incentives, in particular, offer an exciting destination and an unforgettable experience.
+While cash incentives only appeal to an employee’s pocketbook, the uniqueness of non-cash incentives makes employees feel particularly appreciated.
 A worker will most value the reward that makes them feel most valued.
 A cash prize might be nice, but many employees would be much more motivated by a trip to Hawaii awarded to top earners.

 Conclusion